Halep wins record Australian Open classic

 Three times in the third set, incredibly, Halep couldn't serve it out against her 76th-ranked rival and it looked like the Romanian would pay the ultimate price as she served at 10-11, 0-40.

 But Halep dug deep to hold.
-Davis then took a medical timeout due to a toe injury and later Halep officially progressed when a forehand down the line from the American went wide.
+Davis then took a medical timeout due to a toe injury and Halep officially progressed to the fourth round when a forehand down the line from the American went wide.

 At three hours, 44 minutes it wasn't the longest women's match in time at the Australian Open but it did tie the longest match in games alongside Chanda Rubin's 1996 victory over Arantxa Sanchez Vicario.